How To Train Goats On Electric Fence

 Step #5 Once isn’t always enough.

-I had a goat once that simply could not stay away from the fence.
-I swear she truly believed the grass most definitely was greener on the other side.
-I think she was zapped 4 times before she finally understood to stay away from that fence.
+I had a goat once that could not stay away from the fence.
+I swear she truly believed the grass was greener on the other side.
+I think she was zapped four times before she finally understood to stay away from that fence.

 But you know something?